Assisting Distressed Students

 - Remind the student that counselling sessions are strictly confidential

-- Remind the student that counselling at the Counselling Centre is free
+- Remind the student that counselling at the Student Wellness and Counselling Centre is free

 - Point out that a situation does not have to reach crisis proportions for him/her to benefit from professional help.
 Emphasize that, although some people believe that seeking counseling is an admission of weakness and failure, in fact is often takes considerable courage to face oneself and acknowledge one's limitations

-- Offer to accompany the student to the Counselling Centre
+- Offer to accompany the student to the Student Wellness and Counselling Centre

 What To Do If The Student Refuses Help

 While it is important to care about the emotional well-being of students, we cannot make their decisions for them.
-Staff and faculty may wish to consult with the on-call counsellor or director of the Counselling Centre to explore strategies for assisting students
+Staff and faculty may wish to consult with the on-call counsellor or director of the Student Wellness and Counselling Centre to explore strategies for assisting students

-If the student resists referral and you remain uncomfortable with the situation, contact the Counselling Centre (864-8874) to discuss your concern.
+If the student resists referral and you remain uncomfortable with the situation, contact the Counselling Centre (864-8500 [Option #2]) to discuss your concern.